Xunnamius/black-flag/README.md

-With vanilla yargs strict mode, attempting to meet these guarantees would require disallowing any arguments unrecognized by the yargs instance doing the proxying, even if the yargs instance being proxied to _does_ recognize said arguments.
+With vanilla yargs strict mode, attempting to meet these guarantees would require disallowing any arguments unrecognized by the yargs instance doing the routing, even if the yargs instance being proxied to _does_ recognize said arguments.
 This would break Black Flag's support for deep command hierarchies entirely.